NamTran123/face_recognition/README.md

 `python3 main.py`

-The photos of each individual should be stored in a folder TRAIN inside the train folder.
+The photos of each individual should be stored in a folder train inside the `train` folder .
-Test images are stored in text folder.
+Test images are stored in `test` folder.

 The application is built over 3 files.
   1. data_processing.py - Load  file and  Create train ,test